Water Sources for Hermit Crabs: What Every Crab Keeper Should Know

 - Potassium – helps regulate fluid balance and nerve function.

-- Carbonates – stabilize pH.
+- Carbonates – stabilizes pH.

 How To Collect Rainwater For Hermit Crabs Safely